halfflat/arblang-draft/outline/arblang-proposal.md

 }
 ```

 If an evolution is not specified in a regime, the evolution will be that of the outer regime.
+Similarly, any effects defined in an an outer regime will apply, if the same effect is not defined within the inner regime.
 The topmost unnamed regime will implicitly define an evolution if none is provided: this implicit evolution will hold the state constant over time.

 Any `when` conditions defined in an outer regime, including the topmost unnamed regime, still apply in inner regimes.